shams-nahid/My-Daily-AWS-Study/docs/Notes/Other Services/01 CI-CD_.md/03 CodeDeploy.md

 - `In Place Deployment`: Also known as `Half at a time`.
 First half of the instance get deployed and then the other half of the application deployed.
 - `One At a Time`: Slowest but lowest availability impact.
 - `Blue Green Deployment`: Initially it keeps the previous instances and application.
 A new set of instance will be created and load balancer send traffic on both of these.
 If everything goes fine, all the traffic will go to the new instances.
+  - There must be a `ELB` and `ASG`
+  - CodeDeploy create a new ASG
+  - When new ASG is healthy and serving without error, the old ASG is deleted and trafics go to the new ASG

 > Blue green deployment is not supported by on premise servers